Elgin Academy 2017 | Dickinson College

 "Amelia is without question a truly exceptional student who celebrates the joy of intellectual curiosity for its own sake.
 She has achieved remarkable academic success at the same time that she has pursued excellence and leadership opportunities in a wide range of co-curricular ventures" said Doug Sept, Director of the Upper School.

 Amelia was named a National Merit Scholar (one of only 7500 awarded nation-wide) and was the class of 2017 Valedictorian.
 She now studies History and German at Dickinson College in Carlisle, Pennsylvania, where she continues to perform in stage productions, is on the Dean's List and was inducted into Alpha Lambda Delta (the Freshman Honor Society).
-Amelia will spend her junior year at the University of Bremen in Germany.
+Amelia spent her junior year at the University of Bremen in Germany.